Photo Gallery: Backpacking the John Muir Wilderness

 By Michael Lanza

-Check out these photos (click on any photo for a full-screen slide show), then read my story about this trip for more photos and tips on how to pull it off yourself.
-The campsite in Granite Park, where I shot the banner photo for The Big Outside, graces my list of 25 favorite backcountry campsites (which I update yearly).
+Check out the photos below, then read my story about this trip for more photos and tips on how to pull it off yourself.
+The campsite in Granite Park, where I shot the banner photo for The Big Outside, graces my list of 25 favorite backcountry campsites (which I update every year).

 See all of my stories about the High Sierra and backpacking in California, including these three wilderness trips of a lifetime that are all on trail, and don’t present the navigational and terrain challenges of my traverse of the John Muir Wilderness: “Best of Yosemite, Part 1: Backpacking South of Tuolumne Meadows,” “Heavy Lifting: Backpacking Sequoia National Park,” and “Thru-Hiking the John Muir Trail in Seven Days: Amazing Experience, or Certifiably Insane?”